 8. English Elm (Ulmus procera), Non-native

 Located on the Frederick High School campus, this special tree should only be visited after school hours and during summer break.
-Not only is this behemoth tree the Frederick county champion, but also the Maryland state champion AND the NATIONAL champion English Elm!
+Not only is this behemoth tree the Frederick County champion English elm, but also number two in the state on the Maryland Big Trees website!
 Check it out on mdbigtrees.com.
 There are many champion trees in Frederick county that are publicly accessible.
 For example--visit Gambrill Mill at the Monocacy Battlefield National Park, Rosehill Manor and Ballenger Creek Park, to name just a few.
 Estimates vary, but it is quite safe to say this tree is well over 200 years old.
 It is highly likely that English settlers brought the little seedling tree over from England since English elms do not produce viable seeds.
 Instead, they reproduce by root suckering at the base of the tree and the little baby tree would have been dug up and nurtured during its journey all the way across the Atlantic Ocean some time in the late 1700’s or very early 1800’s.
 Give that ol’ gal a hug because she’s had quite a history.
 Not only was she a Witness Tree to the turmoil of the Civil War, but beginning in 1939, as a stout and wise one-hundred-year-old, she began to silently witness thousands of Frederick High School students becoming healthy young adults and moving on to do great things.
 Oh!
 The things she has seen!

 9. Northern White Cedar (Thuja occidentalis), Native